oxdc/tiddly/readme.md

       !
 Remember: accessing root directory '/' is always forbidden */
-    csWhiteList: []
+    csWhiteList: ['demo']
   }
   ```

-  After the Tiddly Content Server launched, you can see a demo page at http://localhost:8081/contents .
+  After the Tiddly Content Server launched, you can see a demo page at http://localhost:8081/demo .

   You can access your files through it and never need to import all of them into your wiki.